Want to know how the judging and medal system works for the Decanter World Wine Awards? See our guide below.

 - Super-Premium (price band D): £30 to £59.99

 DWWA has judges from around the world, including Masters of Wine and Master Sommeliers, and many of them are the foremost experts in their field.
 Judging is organised into categories, initially based on region.
 For example, Champagne will be judged by a panel of Champagne experts.

 The judges taste wines individually.
 They know the region, style and price bracket, but they don’t know who produced the wine or the brand name.
 They then compare notes on the wine and reach a consensus on each wine’s medal.

 Wines are judged on their own individual merits.
-That means it is entirely possible for several wines to get a Seal of Approval, Bronze, Silver or Gold medal in one session.
+That means it is entirely possible for several wines to receive a Seal of Approval or to be awarded a Bronze, Silver or Gold medal in one session.
 Similarly, another session may yield fewer medals.

 Results and promotion